motorcycle destinations

 As you head southward away from Richmond, you can visit the Battle of Richmond Visitor Center if you have a love for history.
 You can enjoy the fresh air and calm atmosphere of Battlefield Park if you decide to take a break.

-After clearing the park, you will abruptly turn eastward and follow Kentucky Route 499 all the way until you reach the Daniel Boone National Forest.
+After clearing the park, you will abruptly turn eastward and follow Kentucky Route 499 until you reach the Daniel Boone National Forest.
 Most of your surroundings will include the Appalachian foothills, small farms, and tobacco fields.
 The roads will travel over the rolling foothills and curve through the gentle countryside.

 After crossing over the Kentucky River, you will follow alongside it as you ride across the Daniel Boone National Forest.
 At the end of the route, you will find yourself in Beattyville.
 You can check out the Three Forks Historical Center and the Lee County Memorial Park.